cedalo/streamsheets-documentation/source/functions/timeseries/timequery.rst

    * - select
      - Defines the values to query.
 Multiple values are separated by comma.
 The wildcard * will select all values.
    * - aggregate
      - Optional.
 Defines the aggregation method to use for each value separted by comma.
 Must match the number of values in select clause.
 See below for a complete list of defined aggregation methods.
-Defaults to 0.
+Defaults to none.
    * - where
      - Optional.
 Only values which fulfill the conditiondefined by the where clause are taken.
 To compare values >, >=, <, <=, = != are supported.
 Use AND and OR to combine conditions.